m4ttbr3da/python-api-challenge/README.md

 ## Background

-Using Python requests, APIs, and JSON traversals, this project answers the basic question: "What's the weather like as we approach the equator?"
+Using Python requests, APIs, and JSON traversals, this project answers the basic question: "How much variability is there across weather factors as we approach the equator?"

 ## Part I - WeatherPy